fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

 ## GitHub

-Go to your Github Dashboard and create a new repository named jfisher-usgs.github.com (in all instances replace *jfisher-usgs* with your GitHub username).
+Go to your [Github](https://github.com) Dashboard and create a new repository named jfisher-usgs.github.com (in all instances replace *jfisher-usgs* with your GitHub *username*).
 Don't run any of the suggested setup commands.

 ## Jekyll-Bootstrap

-Open a GitBash window and install Jekyll-Bootstrap:
+Open a GitBash window, a command prompt with access to [Git](http://git-scm.com/), and install Jekyll-Bootstrap:

     $ git clone https://github.com/plusjade/jekyll-bootstrap.git jfisher-usgs.github.com
     $ cd jfisher-usgs.github.com